thengl/GeoMLA/README.md

 ------------------------------------------------------------------------

 **Abstract**: This tutorial explains how to use Random Forest to generate spatial and spatiotemporal predictions (i.e. to make maps).
 Spatial auto-correlation, especially if still existent in the cross-validation residuals, indicates that the predictions are maybe biased, and this is suboptimal.
 To account for this, we use Random Forest (ranger package) in combination with geographical distances to sampling locations.
 We describe eight typical situations of interest to spatial prediction applications: (1) prediction of 2D continuous variable without any covariates, (2) prediction of 2D variable with covariates, (3) prediction of binomial variable, (4) prediction of categorical variable, (5) prediction of variables with extreme values, (6) weighted regression, (7) predictions of multivariate problems, and (8) prediction of spatio-temporal variable.
-Our results indicate that, in most of cases, RFsp produces comparable results to model-based geostatistics, with the differences that it requires much less statistical assumptions and is easier to automate (and scale up through parallelization), on the other hand computational intensity of RF can blow up as the number of training points and covariates increases.
+These results indicate that RFsp can produce comparable results to model-based geostatistics.
+The advantage of RFsp over model-based geostatistics is that RFsp requires much less statistical assumptions and is easier to automate (and scale up through parallelization).
+On the other hand, computational intensity of RFsp can blow up as the number of training points and covariates increases.
 RFsp is still an experimental method and application with large data sets (&gt;&gt;200 points) is not recommended.
 This is a supplementary material prepared for the need of a scientific article: Hengl, T., Nussbaum, M., Wright, M. and Heuvelink, G.B.M., 2018? *"Random Forest as a Generic Framework for Predictive Modeling of Spatial and Spatio-temporal Variables"*, PeerJ (submitted).
 To download all data sets and more detail code examples please refer to <https://github.com/thengl/GeoMLA/tree/master/RF_vs_kriging>

 Installing and loading packages
 -------------------------------